fox-archives/glue/README.md

 - Configuring CI
 - etc.

-If you have a Go project, are you tired of monotonous tasks:
+If you have a Go project, are you tired of the following monotonous tasks?

 - Setting up goreleaser
 - Integrating Husky/pre-commit with applicable bullets